WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	crlDistributionPoints = URI:http://crl.exampledomain.example/CRL/SCA.crl
 	extendedKeyUsage = 1.3.6.1.4.1.1847.2021.1.1,1.3.6.1.4.1.1847.2021.1.2,1.3.6.1.4.1.1847.2021.1.3
 	```

-	It is recommended that a SCA provides certificate revocation lists.
+- It is recommended that a SCA provides certificate revocation lists.
 Therefore, replace the crlDistributionPoints URI with the information for your jurisdiction.

-The extendedKeyUsage field is optional and can be used to further restrict the DSC certificate as follows:\
+- The extendedKeyUsage field is optional and can be used to further restrict the DSC certificate as follows:
     **Field** &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; **Value**\
     extendedKeyUsage &emsp; 1.3.6.1.4.1.1847.2021.1.1 for Test Issuers\
     extendedKeyUsage &emsp; 1.3.6.1.4.1.1847.2021.1.2 for Vacination Issuers\
     extendedKeyUsage &emsp; 1.3.6.1.4.1.1847.2021.1.3 for Recovery Issuers\
-The above example contains all three extended key usages.
+- The above example contains all three extended key usages.

-**Create a certificate signing request (CSR)**
-	In order to create a certificate for a Document Signer, first create a Certificate Signing Request preferably on the machine that will use the certificate in order to avoid copying the private key (DSC01privkey.key) to this machine later.
+- *Create a certificate signing request (CSR)*:In order to create a certificate for a Document Signer, first create a Certificate Signing Request preferably on the machine that will use the certificate in order to avoid copying the private key (DSC01privkey.key) to this machine later.
 The CSR must contain the Distinguished Name (DN) information that will be included in the DSC.
 Open a command prompt and use the following command to create the CSR:

     ```
 	openssl req -newkey ec:<(openssl ecparam -name prime256v1) -keyout DSC01privkey.key -nodes -out DSC01csr.pem
 	```

-	If needed, you can repeat this procedure to create multiple CSRs for different DSCs (on different machines).
+- If needed, you can repeat this procedure to create multiple CSRs for different DSCs (on different machines).
 When prompted, enter the necessary information (e.g. C= your jurisdiction (MUST), O = your Organisation (OPTIONAL), CN = non-empty and unique CN (MUST), …).

-**Issue the certificate**
-	Copy the CSR (DSC01csr.pem) to the folder where the private key of your CA is located.
+- *Issue the certificate*: Copy the CSR (DSC01csr.pem) to the folder where the private key of your CA is located.
 Open a command prompt and use the following command to issue the DSC (DSCcert.pem):

     ```
 	openssl x509 -req -in DSC01csr.pem -CA CAcert.pem -CAkey CAprivkey.key -CAcreateserial -days 730 -extensions ext -extfile DSC.conf -out DSCcert.pem
 	```

-#### TNP<sub>UP</sub>  generation example
-##### uploadCert.conf
+**TNP<sub>UP</sub> generation example**

+- *uploadCert.conf*
 > Please check [UP Creation](https://github.com/WorldHealthOrganization/smart-trust/releases/download/v1.1.1/1.1.full-video.UP.v2.mp4)  video for reference

-Create a new file called _uploadCert.conf_ and replace the dn entries with your jurisdiction’s details.
+- Create a new file called _uploadCert.conf_ and replace the dn entries with your jurisdiction’s details.

 	```
 	[req]